 Jen Pan focuses on understanding the biological underpinnings of psychiatric disorders in order to find next-generation therapeutics to treat them.
-She has expertise in voltage-gated calcium channels, part of the large protein family called ion channels critical to neurons firing and muscles moving.
+She has expertise in voltage-gated ion channels, part of the large protein family critical to neurons firing and muscles moving.

 Before joining the Broad in 2007, Pan was studying voltage-gated calcium and sodium channels and the specific role they play in neuropathic pain, which brings suffering to people who still feel their phantom limbs and also afflicts dying cancer patients.
 As a group leader in the Stanley Center for Psychiatric Research at the Broad, Pan brings her expertise in neurobiology to other seemingly intractable illnesses, including bipolar disorder.